vcoutasso/bfi-rs/README.md

 # rust-bf

-A simple and efficient brainfuck interpreter written in Rust.
+A simple brainfuck interpreter written in Rust.

 ## Build instructions